Allen517/cyanrnn_project/README.md

 - RNN.java: main process of RNN

 ## batchderv
-- (intro) when minibatch is finished, batchderv will calculate the current derivation from all calculated derivation in each batch
+When minibatch is finished, batchderv will calculate the current derivation from all calculated derivation in each batch
 - BatchDerivative.java: interface of BatchDerivative
 ### impl
 - AttBatchDerivative.java: for attention layer